CMSgov/ab2d-website/access-sandbox-data.md

 2. With the Export section expanded, select *Try it out*.
     - Keep the default values and add dates in [ISO datetime format](https://en.wikipedia.org/wiki/ISO_8601) for the _since and _until parameter values.
 The _since and _until parameters filter for claims last updated since and until a specified date.
 You can use a random date value such as “2021-01-01T00:00:00.000-05:00” for this job.
 3. Select *Execute*.
 If the job was created successfully, you’ll receive a 202 HTTP response code under *Server response*.
 4. Copy the job ID from the *Response header*.
-The job ID is located in the content-location URL (http://sandbox.ab2d.cms.gov/api/v2/fhir/Job/{jobUuid}/$status).
+The job ID is located in the content-location URL (http://sandbox.ab2d.cms.gov/api/v2/fhir/Job/{job_uuid}/$status).

 ### III.
 Check the job status

-1. Select the Status command `/api/v2/fhir/Job/{jobUuid}/$status`
+1. Select the Status command `/api/v2/fhir/Job/{job_uuid}/$status`
 2. With the *Status* section expanded, select *Try it out*.
-3. Paste the job ID from step II as the jobUuid value.
+3. Paste the job ID (job_uuid) from step II.
 4. Select *Execute*.
 - If the job is still in progress, you’ll receive a 202 response code with a progress percentage by *x-progress*.
 Re-click the *Execute* button periodically until the job is complete.
 - If the job is complete, you’ll receive a 200 response code.
-The *Response body* will return a list of file URLs (https://sandbox.ab2d.cms.gov/api/v2/fhir/Job/{jobUuid}/{file_name}).
+The *Response body* will return a list of file URLs (https://sandbox.ab2d.cms.gov/api/v2/fhir/Job/{job_uuid}/{file_name}).

 ### IV.
 Download your files

-1. Select the *Download* command `/api/v2/fhir/Job/{jobUuid}/file/{file_name}`
+1. Select the *Download* command `/api/v2/fhir/Job/{job_uuid}/file/{file_name}`
 2. With the *Download* section expanded, select *Try it out*.
-3. Enter the job ID (jobUuid) and file name from step III.
+3. Enter the job ID (job_uuid) and file name from step III.
 You can request compressed data files in gzip format and speed up your download times with the optional `Accept-Encoding: gzip` header.
 4. Select *Execute*.
 If the download is successful, you’ll receive a 200 response code and a link to download the files.
 5. Select *Download file* (under *Response body*).
 The file will be in [NDJSON](https://github.com/ndjson/ndjson-spec), where each line is a [JSON](https://www.json.org/json-en.html) object.
 You may need a text editor like [JSON viewer](https://jsonlint.com/) to read the file.
 6. If you are obtaining [production access]({{ '/production-access' | relative_url }}), send the AB2D team the job ID as instructed.
 Note that job IDs expire after 72 hours.